 - program assessment reviews

-Our Conflict Resolution Services consultants include talented practitioners, theorists and researchers in restorative justice and conflict resolution systems, including Saunie Schuster, J.D. of The NCHERM Group, Matt Gregory, Ph.D. of Louisiana State University and Rick Olshak, M.S. of Illinois State University.
+Our Conflict Resolution Services consultants include talented practitioners, theorists and researchers in restorative justice and conflict resolution systems, including Saunie Schuster, J.D. of TNG, Matt Gregory, Ph.D. of Texas University and Rick Olshak, M.S. of Texas A&M University System.
 Additional consultants are available for training programs, large-scale projects, and assessment services as needed.

 Although our Conflict Resolution Services consulting team provide many more programs, our most commonly requested services include:

 Conflict is an inevitable part of our lives and exists in every relationship of value.
 How we manage conflict impacts the quality of our lives.
 As professionals, how we assist others in managing conflicts helps to define our campus culture and climate.
 Our presenters offer a variety of conflict resolution programs ranging from two hour introductions to full day immersion experiences.
 These training programs are highly interactive and have been used successfully with people of many different backgrounds, from middle school ages and up.
 Topic areas include defining conflict, conflict resolution styles and methods, exploring and understanding personal conflict preferences, and strategies for managing conflict.